openstack/governance/reference/pti/python.rst

   sphinx-build -a -E -W -d releasenotes/build/doctrees -b html \
       releasenotes/source releasenotes/build/html

-The project infrastructure will not use ``tox -ereleasenotes`` to build the documentation.
+The project infrastructure will not use ``tox -e releasenotes`` to build the documentation.
 Therefore it is **STRONGLY** discouraged for people to put additional logic into the command section of that tox environment.
 Additional logic needed around releasenotes generation should go into reno.